tendermint/tendermint/docs/spec/consensus/signing.md

-In other words, a vote is valid for signing if it contains the type of a Prevote or Precommit (0x1 or 0x2, respectively), has a positive, non-zero height, a non-negative round, an empty or valid BlockID.
+In other words, a vote is valid for signing if it contains the type of a Prevote or Precommit (0x1 or 0x2, respectively), has a positive, non-zero height, a non-negative round, and an empty or valid BlockID.

 ## Invalid Votes and Proposals

 Votes and proposals which do not satisfy the above rules are considered invalid.
 Peers gossipping invalid votes and proposals may be disconnected from other peers on the network.
-There is not currently any explicit mechanism to punish validators signing votes or proposals that fail these basic validation rules.
+Note, however, that there is not currently any explicit mechanism to punish validators signing votes or proposals that fail these basic validation rules.

 ## Double Signing